Scientist looking into microscope

 • What does it cost to participate?

-Nothing; participation in our studies is at no cost to you or your insurance.
-You may receive compensation for your time depending on the study you are participating in.
+Nothing; participation in our studies is available at no cost to you or your insurance.
+You may receive compensation for your time depending on the research study you are participating in.

-All of your study medications, lab tests and health evaluations are provided at no cost to you or your insurance.
-There is no cost for the study-related care provided by the research physician, advanced practice clinician (APC), and staff.
+There is no cost to you or your insurance for any study medications, lab tests, and health evaluations provided by ARC Clinical Research.
+There is no cost for the study-related care provided by the research physician, advanced practice clinician (APC), or care team.
 You may also have access to study treatments and medications that may not be available outside a research study.
-You also may receive the satisfaction of helping others by advancing medical science.
+You may also receive the satisfaction of helping others by advancing medical science.

 • What will research prove?

 Research is the best way to determine what works best in preventing, detecting, and treating diseases.
-Some studies help find safer and more effective medicines than those currently prescribed while other studies compare commonly prescribed medications to determine which works the best and is safest.
+Some studies help identify safer, more effective medicines than those currently prescribed, while other studies compare commonly prescribed medications to determine which work best and are safest.

 • What about side effects?

-Your health and safety are the top priorities.
-All medicines currently available have possible side effects that may be experienced by some.
+Your health and safety are our top priority.
+All currently available medicines have possible side effects that some participants may experience.
 It is important to weigh the benefits and risks of taking any medications.
-Our research team is there to carefully track any side effects as well as benefits you may have.
+Our research team is here to carefully track any side effects and benefits you may experience.

 • Is it risky to participate in a study?

-Research standards are very strict; this helps to ensure the maximum safety to participants.
-Studies are designed to identify side effects and benefits.
-Although all medications can have side effects and risks, each study we conduct has been reviewed by teams of government and research experts to ensure the potential benefits outweigh any risks of the study.
+Research standards are very strict, helping ensure maximum safety for participants.
+Through these studies, researchers identify both side effects and benefits.
+While all medications can have side effects and carry risks, teams of government and research experts carefully review each study we conduct to ensure the potential benefits outweigh any risks.

 • What does my doctor or advanced practice clinician (APC) think about this study?

-Clinical research is important to help advance medical science and improve the quality of healthcare.
-Our ARC doctors and APCs find value in what we can learn from Clinical Research and it often provides benefits to patients involved.
-Your decision to enter a study is optional and does not interfere with your ongoing care with your doctor or APC and your ARC care team.
+Clinical research is essential for advancing medical science and improving the quality of healthcare.
+ARC doctors and APCs find value in what we can learn from clinical research, and it often provides benefits to patients involved.
+Your decision to enter a study is optional and does not interfere with your ongoing care with your doctor, APC, or your ARC care team.

 • How do I sign up?